romanchereshnev/HuGaDB/README.md

 |#Activity 	|List of the activities 			  |string 				  |  lists the activity names in this file  |
 |#ActivityID |List of the ID of activities 	|list of integers |	lists the activity IDs in this file     |
 |#Date-Time 	|Date and Time 					      |MM-DD-HR-MN 		  |Month-Day-Hour-Min format                |
+## Sensor Network Topology
+In data collection, a 3-axis accelerometer, a 3-axis gyroscope and electromyography (EMG) sensors were used.
+One 3-axis accelerometer and one 3-axis gyroscope were integrated into a single chip and referred to as inertial sensor.
+In total, three pairs of inertial sensors and one pair of EMG sensors were installed on the right and left legs with elastic bands.
+A pair of inertial sensors was installed on the rectus femoris muscle 5 centimetres above the knee, a pair of sensors around the middle of the shinbone at the level where the calf ends, and a pair on the feet on the metatarsal bones.
+The EMG sensors were placed on vastus lateralis.
+EMG was connected to three electrodes on the skin.
+Between the two electrodes was taken the electric potential.
+In total, 38 signals were collected, 36 from the inertial sensors and 2 from the EMG sensors.

+Data were collected with next sensors setting:
+* Range of the gyroscopes from -2000 to 2000 deg/sec.
+* Range of the accelerometers from -2g to 2g.
+Where g is gravity acceleration